Video Game Accessibility through Shared Control for People with Upper-Limb Impairments: Discussion

 \subsubsection{Study Participants}

 Our study involved $13$ representative participants, a number in line with the current accessibility literature~\cite{mack2021we} (Section~\ref{ssec:participants}).
 The participants had various mobility impairments and were distributed across genders, age ranges, prior gaming experience, and familiarity with assistive technologies.
-While this heterogeneity introduces potential confounding factors that may limit the validity of our results, the sample also shows an imbalance in impairment types, with $7$ of the $13$ participants having muscular dystrophy, which may limit the generalizability of our findings to individuals with other types of mobility impairments.
+Although this heterogeneity helps to support the generalizability of our findings, it can also introduce potential confounding factors.
+Another limitation is that $7$ of the $13$ participants have muscular dystrophy, which can limit the generalizability of our findings.
 Additionally, only a few participants had prior experience with the game, which allowed us to investigate how novices benefit from the shared control support, but not the effect on expert players.
-Another limitation is that all participants were recruited in the same geographical region, thus may not be culturally representative.
-These limitations suggest that further research with larger samples would be necessary to improve the generalizability of our findings.
+Another limitation is that all participants were recruited in the same geographical region, thus may not be culturally representative. \revisionCHI{These limitations suggest that further research with larger samples would be necessary to improve the generalizability of our findings.}